awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-aggregate.md

 The procedures in this section describe how to view aggregated counts of inventory data by using the AWS Command Line Interface \(AWS CLI\)\.
 You can also view pre\-configured aggregated counts in the AWS Systems Manager console on the **Inventory** page\.
 These pre\-configured dashboards are called *Inventory Insights* and they offer one\-click remediation of your inventory configuration issues\.

 Note the following important details about aggregation counts of inventory data:
-+ If you terminate an instance, Systems Manager Inventory deletes inventory data for that instance immediately\.
++ If you terminate an instance that is configured to collect inventory data, Systems Manager retains the inventory data for 30 days and then deletes it\.
 For running instances, the systems deletes inventory data that is older than 30 days\.
 If you need to store inventory data longer than 30 days, you can use AWS Config to record history or periodically query and upload the data to an Amazon Simple Storage Service \(Amazon S3\) bucket\.
-+ Inventory shows data that has been sent by an instance over the course of its lifetime\.
-If an instance was previously configured to report a specific inventory data type, for example `AWS:Network`, and later you change the configuration to stop collecting that type, aggregation counts still show `AWS:Network` data until the instance has been terminated\.
++ If an instance was previously configured to report a specific inventory data type, for example `AWS:Network`, and later you change the configuration to stop collecting that type, aggregation counts still show `AWS:Network` data until the instance has been terminated and 30 days have passed\.
-+ If an instance was previously configured to collect inventory data, and you terminate that instance, inventory counts still show data for the deleted instance for 30 days\.

 For information about how to quickly configure and collect inventory data from all instances in a specific AWS account \(and any future instances that might be created in that account\) see [Configuring collection by using the console](sysman-inventory-configuring.md#sysman-inventory-config-collection)\.